Hull Trains: Services

-Hull Trains operates up to five daily return services between Hull and London King's Cross on weekdays and a twice-daily service between Beverley and King's Cross.
-At weekends there are five daily services between Hull and King's Cross only.

 Hull Trains began operating three services per day on 25 September 2000.
 In December 2002, a fourth daily service started, followed by a fifth in May 2004, a sixth in May 2005, and a seventh in December 2006.

-On 4 February 2015, one service per weekday was extended from Hull to Beverley in each direction.
+On 4 February 2015, one service per weekday was extended from Hull Paragon to Beverley in each direction.
 In December 2015, one service was extended to Beverley at weekends.
-In May 2019, a further service in each direction was extended from Hull to Beverley on weekdays.
+In May 2019, a further service in each direction was extended from Hull Paragon to Beverley on weekdays.

 Expansion proposals

+2001: Cleethorpes

+In September 2001, Hull Trains announced initial proposals for a direct service from Cleethorpes to London King's Cross, calling at Grimsby, Barnetby, Market Rasen, Lincoln, Sleaford, Spalding and Peterborough.

+2008: Harrogate and Cleethorpes

 In 2008, First Hull Trains applied for track access rights to run services between Harrogate and London King's Cross via York under the First Harrogate Trains banner and from Cleethorpes to King's Cross via Lincoln and Spalding.
 In January 2009, the Office of Rail Regulation released its decisions on the ECML route planning and rejected First Harrogate Trains' application.